AX Translation Packages and Translate App: Getting Started

 • How to initiate a translation workflow and create Translation Packages

-• How to merge translations back into the AX Cockpit Project
+• How to merge translations into the AX Cockpit Project

 Prerequisites for working with Translation Packages and the Translate App

 • an active account for the AX Cockpitopen in new window.
-If you want to invite external translators to collaborate with you need the role owner or admin;
+If you want to invite external translators to collaborate with you need to have the role owner or admin;

 • a project with at least two different languages specified in its settings;

-• to define a Test Object that works with the target language;
+• at least one defined Test Object that works with the target language;

 TIP

-You can use your AX Cockpit account to login in the Translate Appopen in new window
+You can use your AX Cockpit account to login into the Translate Appopen in new window

-What are the benefits of organizing translation processes using Translation Packages and the Translate App?
+What are the benefits of using Translation Packages and the Translate App?

-1. With the Translation Packages, translation tasks can be initiated and safely passed back into the project.
+1. With the Translation Packages, translation tasks can be initiated and safely merged into the project.

 2. With the Translate App, translators have their separate workspace tailored to their tasks.
 Translators do not need access to the Cockpit, nor does rendered content need to be passed to translators via external applications:

-3. Coordination of translation tasks is easy: there are standardized state and comment functions directly in the relevant positions.
+3. The coordination of translation tasks is easy: there are standardized state and comment functions directly in the relevant positions.

 The Workflow between AX Cockpit and Translate App